 Our beach villa near Galle

-We had never before experienced a villa with staff and were blown away by the attention from Chef and his team.
-Breakfast was prepared every day according to our preferences, and lunches and dinners whipped up as and when needed – including a lavish seafood bbq.
+We had never before experienced a villa with staff and were blown away by the attention from the Chef and his team.
+Breakfast was prepared every day according to our preferences, lunches and dinners whipped up as and when needed – including a lavish seafood BBQ.
 We loved the ease of having a simple Sri Lankan lunch of curry and vegetables after a morning on the beach.
 Chef also took care of all our travel needs like booking drivers and shopping for extra items.

 We fell in love with Sri Lanka, not only because of the gorgeous beaches but mostly thanks to the friendliness of everyone we encountered.
-When my mother came back from a package tour in Sri Lanka years ago having made friends with tuk-tuk drivers I was highly skeptical and rolled my eyes behind her back thinking she had been truly ripped off on those numerous visits to local workshops and villages.
+When my mother came back from a package tour in Sri Lanka years ago having made friends with tuk-tuk drivers, I was highly skeptical and rolled my eyes behind her back thinking she had been truly ripped off on those numerous visits to local workshops and villages.
 Now I have to join the choir and say that everyone was amazingly welcoming and friendly.

 Rose Villa is located just 10 minutes tuk-tuk ride away from Galle but the beach in front is pretty much deserted.
 At sunset local families come out for a stroll, and fishermen take off to the sea in the mornings.

 Staying in a catered villa can eliminate a lot of the noise and minor hassle from your holiday – you know, stuff like walking through busy poolsides looking for sunbeds, queuing for food, waiting for drinks.
-During our week in Galle kids were napping, drawing or watching a film and I had unusually long reading breaks in the hammock.
+During our week in Galle, kids were napping, drawing or watching a film and I had unusually long reading breaks in the hammock.
 I managed to get through quite a few fascinating books on the troubled history of the island.
 I may share my reading list with you later – they made for a dramatic contrast between this bubble of paradise and the hardships people here have survived very recently.

 Tips for a villa holiday near Galle: